bioinformatics-core-shared-training/CRUK_CI_RNAseq_course/01-rstudio-intro.md

 > 2. Click "New Directory".
 > 3. Click "Empty Project".
 > 4. Type in the name of the directory to store your project, e.g. "my_project".
-> 5. Make sure that the checkbox for "Create a git repository" is selected.
-> 6. Click the "Create Project" button.
+> 5. Click the "Create Project" button.
 >

 Now when we start R in this project directory, or open this project with RStudio,